10 Early Warning Signs of Type 2 Diabetes: Symptoms, Risk Factors and Prevention

 3. Increased hunger.

-In case cells are not able to utilize glucose,the body signals increased hunger
+In such case, cells are not able to utilize glucose and the body signals increased hunger

 Common experiences: